austinschroeder/amasa-task3/README.md

 &copy;2021 Austin Schroeder
 <br>

-Quick and dirty API for looking up information based on a band of music artist.
+Quick and dirty API for looking up information based on searching for a band or music artist.

 # [Live Demo](https://austinschroeder.github.io/amasa-task3/)